-Description: Over 400 EV drivers in UCLA have signed up to the SMERC research testbed with each of them having the ability to use mobile app.
+Description: Over 400 EV drivers in UCLA have signed up to the SMERC research testbed with each of them having the ability to use the ability to use mobile app.
 This mobile app can be customized depending on the testing needs of the project.
-Example of testing capability is as shown above - testing of "local solar" utilization algorithm.
+Example of testing capability is shown above - testing of "local solar" utilization algorithm.